 PhD in Learning, Teaching and Curriculum with Emphasis in Mathematics Education

-The MU Ph.D. program in Mathematics Education is designed to prepare individuals for careers in higher education and leadership positions in a variety of educational settings.
+The MU Ph.D. program with an emphasis in Mathematics Education is designed to prepare individuals for careers in higher education and leadership positions in a variety of educational settings.
 The program aims to enhance student knowledge about the field of mathematics education and develop expertise in conceptualizing, conducting and reporting research studies.
 Programs of study are individually planned with a faculty committee, and are based upon candidate's background, experiences, and professional goals.
 The majority of our graduates take positions in Colleges of Education or Departments of Mathematics at universities or colleges.
 However, some graduates move into administrative and supervisory roles at district or state levels.

 The PhD program is designed to require about four years of study, which consists of a minimum of 72 hours of coursework beyond the bachelor’s degree, participation in a variety of research and teaching internships, and the design and implementation of a dissertation study focused on original research.

 |LTC 8860||Mathematics Curriculum||3|

 |LTC 8879||Mathematical Thinking and Learning||3|

 |LTC 8900||Seminar in Curriculum and Instruction (Research on Equity and Diversity in Mathematics Education)||1-3|